michael-sulyak/copilot/README.md

 ```

 This command will install both Python and JavaScript dependencies, build the frontend, and set up a desktop icon.
+But before running this command you need to install `npm` and `poetry`.

 ## Configuration